-The total amount of Own Funds as at the valuation date is €21m.
+The total amount of Own Funds as at the valuation date is €21,9M compared to €21M in 2016.

 The total amount of eligible own funds is classified as Tier 1 (unrestricted) capital as it is made up of Ordinary share capital (gross of own shares) and Reconciliation reserve.
 The illustration that follows shows the breakdown of the Own Funds into Ordinary shares and the reconciliation reserve as at the valuation date: